kokoko3k/koko-aio-slang/docs.md

         "Zoom" the reflections if they don't match the content.

 **Global shift/zoom image:**
-    Zoom and shift everything on screen, but background pixtures.
+    Zoom and shift everything on screen, but background pictures.

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,